Balage/Big-Red-Button/README.md

 ```
 Release all currently pressed (page 0x07) keys.

-### Page 0x01 key calls
+### Page 0x01 key calls (system and media keys)
-These are mainly system and media keys.

 ``` c++
 Keyboard.PressKeyPage1(uint16_t key)
 ```
-Issues a key press and then immediately a key release for the specified `key`.
+Issues a key press and then immediately a release for the specified `key`.

 ## License
 MIT